SoeHtutAung/SoeHtutAung/README.md

 ## Mingalarbar!
-- I am currently learning about GitHub to enhance my skills in health data science
+- I am currently learning about GitHub to enhance my skills in open health data science

 <!--
 **SoeHtutAung/SoeHtutAung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.